 MA focuses on amalgamating applied and primary motives of environmental sciences.
 It has questioned and held the science community accountable for making policies in policy-relevant methods.
 The solutions and framework proposed by the MA are set up to establish the scientific foundation for the efforts required to improve human well-being without ruining long-term productivity.

 The theoretical framework for the MA ensures that humans are the focus, with appropriate recognition of biodiversity and ecosystems.
 It aims to encourage people to make decisions based on the well-being of the communities and ecosystem.

 The progress with MA and the ongoing research has revealed new possibilities and options for changes in policy change.
 It also suggests the effects of human actions on the ecosystem and processes and overlooks the services for human well-being.
 The significant factors affecting the environment include ecosystem services, land-use dynamics, and the current relationship between humans and the environment.

 - The main aim of the Millennium Ecosystem Assessment is to create a strong foundation for measures required to develop the influence of diversity on human well-being without affecting productivity.

-- The core framework in the MA defines the interaction of different aspects of ecosystem and biodiversity and its consideration of human well-being.
+- MA’s core framework defines the interaction of different aspects of ecosystems and biodiversity and its consideration of human well-being.